inqwise-opinion/opinion-front-ui/ARCHITECTURE.md

     participant Browser
     participant Main as main.ts
     participant App as OpinionApp
-    participant LC as LayoutContext
+    participant LC as LayoutContextImpl
     participant Layout as Layout
-    participant Header as AppHeader
+    participant Header as AppHeaderImpl
-    participant Sidebar as Sidebar
+    participant Sidebar as SidebarComponent
     participant UserMenu as UserMenu
-    participant Footer as AppFooter
+    participant Footer as AppFooterImpl
+    participant ErrorMsgs as ErrorMessagesComponent
     participant MainContent as MainContent
     participant Page as PageComponent